Dispader/manifesto/README.md

 ### Prerequisites

-The plugin will only works in conjunction with the `java` and/or `war` plugin, and only produces meaningful results for Git projects.
+The plugin only affects configurations for the `java` and/or `war` plugins, and only produces meaningful results for Git projects.

 ### Configuration

+#### default configuration

+If the conventional `project.group` is defined (for the top-level project), this value will be used to set the `Implementation-Vendor-Id`.

+#### extension configuration

-Some elements of manifests which cannot be determined from the Git project status may be set via the plugin's configuration object.
+Some elements of manifests which cannot be determined from the Git project status or the default project configuration can be set via the plugin's configuration object.

 * `vendor` sets `Specification-Vendor` and `Implementation-Vendor`
-* `vendor_id` sets `Implementation-Vendor-Id`
+* `vendor_id` sets `Implementation-Vendor-Id` (and overrides `project.group` default)
 * `url` sets `Implementation-URL`

 ```groovy